What the hell have you done?

 Toshiro Takuya smoked his cigar as he stood in the temple garden and gazed at the night sky.
 He blew out a puff of smoke and watched it dissipate like a halo around the moon.

-In his mind, he thanked his older brother for introducing him to his son.
+At the back of his mind, he thanked his older brother for introducing him to his son.
 Having him around had been a pleasure - in every sense of the word.
 He would make his nephew obey him, forcing him to do whatever he was told.
 The boy would become a wonderfully submissive, willing to please his uncle at any time.

 Just then, the familiar face emerged from the shadows, smudged with dirt and wearing a tattered suit.
-His nephew had an adamant look on his face as he stood tall and proud despite his disheveled appearance.
+His nephew had an adamant look on his face as he stood tall and proud, despite his disheveled appearance.

 "My sweet nephew - "